accellera-official/cci/README.txt

 there are different compiles to be done manually to demonstrate the independency and make it easier to provide alternative implementations)

-- To build and run the user examples:
+- To build and run the user examples (needs perl):
-  - read examples/README.txt
+  - read scripts/README_CCI.txt